Smoked Shredded Beef

 Once the meat has a beautiful mahogany bark and reaches an internal temperature of around 140°F, it’s time for the next stage.

 Remove the twine from the chuck roast and place it in a heavy-duty cast iron kettle or Dutch oven.
 Be sure the pot has a lid and handle, so you can hang it.

-For aromatics, add in a sliced onion, dried Chile peppers, and a can of beef consume.
-You could also add garlic, bay leaves and other spices, if you so desire.
+For aromatics, add in sliced onion, dried Chile peppers, and a can of beef consume.
+You could also add garlic, bay leaves, and other spices, if you so desire.

 Place the lid on the kettle and hang it on the kettle hook over the fire.

 If you don’t have a cast iron pot with a handle, you can add the grill grate to the Outpost Grill and set a covered pot right on the grate.

 When cooking a 3-pound chuck roast, this stage will take another 2-3 hours.
 The goal for perfectly tender beef is an internal temp of 205°F.

 If you don’t have a thermometer, use a fork.
 You’ll know it’s ready when the meat falls apart as you pierce it.
 If it feels tight, keep cooking it, until it’s tender.

 Now that the chuck roast has been flavored with hickory smoke and those wonderful aromatics, every bite is going to be delicious.